snakesonabrain/python-engineering/docs/Golden_rules.rst

 --------------------

-python-engineering is provided to the engineering community under a Creative Commons 4.0 non-commercial share-alike license.
+python-engineering is provided to the engineering community under a Creative Commons 4.0 attribution share-alike license.
 Any works derived from python-engineering or any functions created using the python-engineering function constructor should in turn be shared with the community.
 Through the contribution of many engineers, python-engineering can grow to become an awesome tool allowing everyone, from student to grey-haired consultant to have